Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 The Illumina Hiseq 2500 device produces sequencing data, which are part of the described study.
 These sequencing data are however not named and not shared, they remain implicit.

-We define this sort of research data as _implicit dataset_.
+We define this sort of research dataset as _implicit dataset_.
 These data are generally not considered as valuable by the researchers and often not in a sharable state (proprietary format, embedded as project resources).
 We consider fully automatic recognition of this kind of datasets currently beyond what is feasable given the current existing annotated corpus and machine learning technique accuracy.

 In contrast, in this work, we focus on _explicitly mentioned datasets_:
 - named datasets